Abdullah-Omar-p/Super-Market-Dashboard/README.md

-# Multi-Vendor Ecommerce Project - API Documentation
+# SuperMarketDashboard Project - API's Only